 After chilling the dough for 3 plus hours, usually overnight, I keep the remaining cookie dough chilled while preparing a tray to bake.
 By this I mean, I only remove enough dough from the refrigerator for each separate roll out.
 If the dough is not cold it easily rolls out too thin, and the cookies bake crisp instead of soft.
 I lean toward a thick roll out – a bit over 1/8 inch, but not quite 1/4th.

-I have a double batch in the freezer – without frosting.
-I ran out of time, it was 7:30, Ron was ready to play Gin Rummy.
+I have a double batch in the freezer – without frosting on them.
+I ran out of time, it was 7:30 pm, Ron was ready to play Gin Rummy.
 So, I will frost them just before serving.
 Perhaps that will make them even tastier?
 It certainly makes them easier to stack for freezing!

 The cookie dough recipe comes from the old Betty Crocker Cookbook which I was given at a church wedding shower in 1964.
 The cookbook has long been spotted with oily smudges from A to Z. The idea for making a filled raspberry sugar cookie came from my sister.